andybp85/frog/README.md

 We might wind up with some duped selectors this way, but in this one case, I'll overlook perfection for convenience.

 If you don't have [libsass](https://sass-lang.com/libsass) installed, GFrog will just skip it and you can write your styles in `css/posts.css`.
 If you have it installed, GFrog will compile `posts.scss` into `css/posts.css` (note this will nuke out anything in `posts.css`).
-That's all there is to it!

-Well, a little bit more.
 The file names are hard-coded for the moment.
 At some point I'll make GFrog compile whatever sass/scss files it finds in `_src/scss/`.
-And, if sass errors, you'll get the error message but the build will keep running.
+If sass errors, you'll get the error message but the build will keep running.

 ## Finalizer